apache/tapestry-5/54_RELEASE_NOTES.md

 ## Select Component

-The Select component has a new parameter, secure, which defaults to true.
-When secure, the submitted value must be listed somewhere in the SelectModel.
+The Select component has a new "secure" parameter which can be "always", "never" or "auto".

-This means that, by default, all the SelectModels for a form must exist when forms is submitted, so you must 1) recreate the SelectModels when the form is submitted (i.e. in your onPrepare or onPrepareForSubmit method), or 2) persist the SelectModels (e.g. in the session with @Persist), or 3) set the secure parameter to false.
-Otherwise you'll get an error like "Parameter 'model' of component Xxx:yyy is bound to null.
-This parameter is not allowed to be null" when you submit your form.
+When "always", the submitted value must be listed somewhere in the SelectModel.
+When "never", this check is not performed.
+When "auto" (the default), the check is performed only if the SelectModel exists (is non-null) at the time of the submission.

 # Breaking Changes:

-## tapestry-yuicompressor replaced with tapestry-webresources
+## tapestry-yuicompressor is replaced by tapestry-webresources

 The tapestry-yuicompressor module has been removed and superseded by tapestry-webresources.